renmengye/deep-dashboard/README.md

     });
 });
 ```

 There are four arguments to initialize a new dashboard object.
-- "../results/" is the root folder where all the experiments are stored.
+- Root folder where all the experiments are stored.
 - Experiment ID
 - DOM selector, where to place the dashboard.
 - Extra options